knifeqmul/knifeqmul.github.io/_pages/background.md

 ### Terminology

 SNOMED CT and READ codes are terminology designed for use in electronic health records.
-Details of Read codes see [here]({{ site.baseurl }}/downloads/readcodehier.pdf).
+A more detailed introduction of Read codes see [here]({{ site.baseurl }}/downloads/readcodehier.pdf), a list of codes can be found [here]({{ site.baseurl }}/downloads/acc6343-read-codes.xls).

 #### 1.Read Code - Process of Care